-For periods prior to the Separation, the condensed consolidated financial statements present, on a historical basis, the combined assets, liabilities, expenses and cash flows directly attributable to the Business, which have been prepared from the Former Parent's consolidated financial statements and accounting records, and are presented on a stand-alone basis as if the operations had been conducted independently from the Former Parent.
+For periods prior to the Separation, the The accompanying condensed consolidated financial statements present, on a historical basis, include the combined assets, liabilities, expenses accounts of Biohaven Ltd. and cash flows directly attributable to the Business, which our wholly owned subsidiaries.
+All significant intercompany balances and transactions have been prepared from the Former Parent's consolidated financial statements and accounting records, and are presented on a stand-alone basis as if the operations had been conducted independently from the Former Parent.
 The condensed consolidated financial statements of operations and comprehensive loss for periods prior to the Separation include all costs directly related to the Business, including costs for facilities, functions and services utilized by the Company.
 The condensed consolidated statements of operations and comprehensive loss for periods prior to the Separation also include allocations for various expenses related to the Former Parent's corporate functions, including research and development, human resources, information technology, facilities, tax, shared services, accounting, finance and legal.
 These expenses were allocated on the basis of direct usage or benefit when specifically identifiable, with the remainder allocated on a proportional cost allocation method primarily based on employee labor hours or direct expenses.
 Management believes the assumptions underlying the condensed consolidated financial statements, including the expense methodology and resulting allocation, are reasonable for all periods presented.
 However, the allocations may not include all of the actual expenses that would have been incurred by the Company and may not reflect its consolidated results of operations, financial position and cash flows had it been a standalone company during the periods presented.
 It is not practicable to estimate actual costs that would have been incurred had the Company been a standalone company and operated as an unaffiliated entity during the periods presented.
-Actual costs that might have been incurred had the Company been a standalone company would depend on a number of factors, including the chosen organizational structure, what corporate functions the Company might have performed directly or outsourced and strategic decisions the Company might have made in areas such as executive management, legal and other professional services, and certain corporate overhead functions.
+Actual costs that might have been incurred had the Company been a standalone company would depend on a number of factors, including the chosen organizational structure, what corporate functions the Company might have performed directly or outsourced and strategic decisions the Company might have made eliminated in areas such as executive management, legal and other professional services, and certain corporate overhead functions.